arnav-snowleo/ScannerApp/README.md

 >Next?

-Yippe, We are done with the installation and Configuration part, Now have fun coding your first Flutter App.
+Yipee!!
+We are done with the installation and Configuration part, Now have fun coding your first Flutter App.

 Trust Me, You will have real Fun coding making Flutter Apps.